 As you know, I always prefer to avoid tours and visit attractions by myself.
 But the Rainbow mountain is quite far away from Cusco (3-4 hours) and there are no public transportation options to get there.

 If you are lucky you can find a taxi that wants to take you there or you can also rent car, although I don’t recommend it because at the end the road is really dangerous.
 It’s better to go with a driver who knows the road.

 The safest and most comfortable option to get to the Rainbow Mountain is to book a tour.

 In the city of Cusco you will find a lot of tourist agencies that offer the 1 day tour to Rainbow Mountain.

-The price of the tour goes from the 60 (USD $17.9) to the 150 soles (USD $45) depending on the route taken, the meals included and the size of the group.
+The price of the tour goes from 60 (USD $17.9) to 150 soles (USD $45) depending on the route taken, the meals included and the size of the group.
 You also have to pay a 10 soles entrance ticket to local communities of the mountain (ask the agency if it is included in the tour price).

 In general, all tours include breakfast and lunch at the home of a local on the road to the mountain.
 The tour picks you up at your hotel in Cusco between 4.30 and 5 am, you stop for breakfast around 7.30 am and the trekking starts at around 9 am.

 Many of the tours begin the hike at Queshouno from where it takes between 1 and 2 hours to reach the top.
 There are other tours that include longer hikes as they do another route.